looppoint/looppoint.github.io/docs/index.md

 <img src='img/wim.jpeg' width=200>
 <div class="text">
 <a href="https://heirman.net" target="_blank"><b> Wim Heirman</b> </a><br>
-<p align="justify">Wim Heirman is a research scientist at Intel Corporation.
+<p align="justify">Wim Heirman is a Principal Engineer at Intel Corporation.
 His research interests include fast and accurate simulation, and computer architecture design and exploration.
 He co-authored the Sniper Multi-Core Simulator, has written 100+ papers in scientific conferences and journals, and has 10 granted US patents.
 He received a M.Sc (2003) and Ph.D (2008) in computer engineering from Ghent University, Belgium.</p>
 </div>
 </div>
 <br>